 We also offer the chance for you to visit the artist’s family home, Hoglands, where he lived with his family for over 40 years and the 16th century Aisled Barn which is the only place in the world where you can see Moore’s remarkable tapestries.

-We offer two itineraries, for groups of 10 or more, which both include a guided tour of the sculpture gardens, exhibition and studios.
-Itinerary A includes a morning tour of Hoglands, the Moore’s family home.
-Both itineraries are offered at a discounted ticket rate.
+We offer three itineraries, for groups of 10 or more, which both include a guided tour of the sculpture gardens, exhibition and studios.
+Itinerary A includes a morning tour of Hoglands, the Moore’s family home, while Itinerary C includes a talk and handling session in the Henry Moore Archive.
+All itineraries are offered at a discounted ticket rate.
 Your group can choose from a range of delicious refreshments in our on site cafe; our visits and events team will take you through the menu options.

 Group ticket prices 2019

 Please note that we can only accommodate coaches up to 11m long (approx 35 seats)

 |Itinerary A: Hoglands house, studios, gardens and exhibition||£14.30|

 |Itinerary B: Studios, gardens and exhibition||£9.80|